DataResearchLabs/study_guide_intro_aerospace_mfg/README.md

 ### How Do You Use It?
 * **PPSX Slide Show Files:**  Open the ".ppsx" files directly from here in a web browser, use mouse-pointer or arrow keys to move backward or forward in the slide show (requires PowerPoint)
 * **PDF Easy Open Files:** If you do not have PowerPoint, PDF versions are saved in the "PDF Files" folder.
 Handout mode so you can see all the image credits and notes.
 Downside is you do not get the prety slide special effects
-* **PPTS Source Files:** Drop down into the "PowerPoint Source Files" folder, and open each ".pptx" file with PowerPoint to edit the content yourself (same files both places, just different formats)
+* **PPTX Source Files:** Drop down into the "PowerPoint Source Files" folder, and open each ".pptx" file with PowerPoint to edit the content yourself (same files both places, just different formats)
 * **AMCSG-100 Files:** Note that there are (3) "100" series course guides that cover the high level "Intro to Aerospace Manufacturing" material
 * **AMCSG-200 Files:** Note that there are (6) "200" series course guides that cover in detail "Tools and Processes"
 * **AMCSG-300 Files:** Note that there are (5) "300" series course guides that cover in detail "Blueprints and Documentation"